salsita/inStyle/README.md

 </ul>
 ```

-Let's imagine your design requires you to change `a` color when its parent `li` element is `:hover`ed and this is happening inside your small encapsulated `.links` component.
-To make things easier, your app has various skins and views (ex: `<body class='minimal'>`) that change the design of anchors in your `.links` component while using the same HTML.
+Let's imagine your design requires you to change `a` color when its parent `li` element is `:hover`ed and this is happening inside your small reusable `.links` component.
+To make things easier, your app has various skins and views (ex: `<body class='minimal'>`) that change the design of anchors while using the same HTML.

 Nothing hard to do, right?
 This could really be anything in your project - in essence you're changing the style properties of the same `a` element in a few different scenarios, a pattern far too common in CSS authoring.